CutillasLab/KSEA_plus/README.md

 Download the KSEA_plus folder and create a shortcut to the KSEA_plus.exe program.

 # Add databases
 Custom databases can be used in KSEA_plus by adding csv files into the relevent data_files folder.
-These csv files must have the same layout as the current databases: 1) nodes 2) number of edges in node 3) list of nodes seperated by semicolon ";".
+These csv files must have the same layout as the current databases: 1) nodes 2) number of edges in node 3) list of edges seperated by semicolon ";".

 We hope this tool will be useful for you and the field.
 If you have any questions or ideas please contact h.gerdes@qmul.ac.uk